bjmorgan/kinisi/paper/paper.md

 # Acknowledgements

 The authors thank all of the users of `kinisi` for contributing feedback, suggesting new features and filing bug reports.
-S.W.C. and B.J.M. acknowledge the support of the Faraday Institution through the CATMAT project (grant number FIRG016).
-B.J.M. acknowledges support from the Royal Society (UF130329 and URF\textbackslash R\textbackslash 191006).
+S.W.C., A.G.S. and B.J.M. acknowledge the support of the Faraday Institution (grant numbers FIRG016, FIG017).B.J.M. acknowledges support from the Royal Society (UF130329 and URF\textbackslash R\textbackslash 191006).

 # References